Gastroduodenal intussusception as a rare complication of gastrointestinal stromal tumor: a case report

 Therapeutic intervention: after thorough counseling, she was then taken for laparotomy.
 Intra-operatively a gastro-duodenal intussusception was appreciated with a 6 by 6 cm firm gastric mass arising from the fundus of the stomach (pathological lead point) (Figure 2).
 There were also approximately 1000 mls of clear amber-colored ascites.
 Her liver and spleen were grossly normal looking.
 The hepatic flexure of the colon was kocherised and freed and the lesser sac was opened.
 The gastric intussusception was successfully reduced manually.
 A wedge resection of the gastric mass using a GI stapler was performed and the edges were over sewn using absorbable sutures, hemostasis was achieved and the abdomen was closed in layers.

 Follow-up and outcomes: postoperatively, she was nursed in the general ward with good recovery and was discharged on day 5 with no gastrointestinal symptoms.
-She was then reviewed three weeks later at the outpatient unit where was faring well and the incision was healed.
+She was then reviewed three weeks later at the outpatient unit where she was faring well and the incision was healed.
 Histology results of the resected mass revealed a GIST (Figure 3) therefore she was then referred to the oncologists for continuum of management.

 Patient perspective: on reviewing the patient at the surgical outpatient unit, the patient was rather pleased with gratitude towards the care and counseling provided by the attending clinicians.